microsoft/qsharp/katas/content/superposition/wstate_power_of_two/index.md

 <details>
   <summary><b>Need a hint?</b></summary>
-  You can use `Controlled` modifier to perform arbitrary controlled gates.
+  You can use <code>Controlled</code> modifier to perform arbitrary controlled gates.
 </details>